Monday, June 29, 2026

 Top 100

 This list was originally posted on the DMDB Facebook page on August 23, 2010, and then revised on January 22, 2011.
 30 best-of lists (see resources at the bottom of the page) were aggregated to create this one.
 As tends to be the case with music lists, it heavily slants toward rock drummers, so while far from flawless, the aggregate approach to creating this list should assure that this is a more representative list than any other out there.
-Groups or performers most associated with the drummers are listed in parentheses.
+When relevant, groups or performers most associated with the drummers are listed in parentheses.

 See other lists of Acts/Music Makers by Categories.